 What steps are involved in finding a surrogate carrier?

 At the Yale Fertility Center, the first step in learning more about gestational surrogacy is a consultation with a program counselor.
 At this appointment you will learn about all that is involved, including education about the process of finding a gestational carrier, the types of screening required, treatment protocols and program costs.
 Our program counselor will also discuss the social and psychological aspects of gestational surrogacy.

 Following that meeting, the next step for potential parents is to see a Yale Fertility Center physician for a medical consultation (generally the same day).
-This meeting includes a comprehensive description of the surrogacy process, as well as a thorough evaluation and review of the intended parents’ medical history, a medical examination, information about what the treatments will entail, and a discussion of possible side effects and medical complications.
+This meeting includes a comprehensive description of the surrogacy process, as well as a thorough evaluation and review of the intended parents’ medical history, a medical examination and a discussion of possible side effects and medical complications.